-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for FaII 2022.

+ADMISSION

+Require Recommend Require for Some Consider if Submitted Not Used

+SAT or ACT Х

+ACT Only Х

+SAT Only Х

+SAT and SAT Subject Tests or ACT х

+SAT Subject Tests • Х

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the Fall 2022 please indicate which ON admissions process):

-- \\\\ ACT with writing required

-- \\\\ ACT with writing recommended.

-- $\underline{X}$ ACT with or without writing accepted
+ACT with writing required ACT with writing recommended ACT with or without writing accept oted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of the Fall 2022 please indicate which ON admissions process):

-- \\\\ SAT with Essay component required

-- \\\\ SAT with ESSAY component recommended

-- $\underline{X}$ SAT with or without ESSAY component accepted
+SAT with Essay component requ SAT with Essay component reco X SAT with or without Essay compo mmended

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C8C Please indicate how your institution will use the SAT o ACT essay component; check all that apply.

 SAT essay ACT essay

 For admission

-For placement $\square$ $\boxtimes$
+For placement X X

-For advising $\square$ $\boxtimes$
+For advising Х x

 In place of an application essay

-As a validity check on the application essay
+As a validity check on the application process

-No college policy as of now

-Not using essay component
+No college policy as of now Not using essay component

+C8D In addition, does your institution use e applicants' test so ores for academic advising?

+x Yes No

-- D. In addition, does your institution use applicants' test scores for academic advising? \X\ yes \\\ no - E. Latest date by which SAT or ACT scores must be received for fall-term admission\\\03/01\\\\\ Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\03/01\\\\\
+C8E Latest date by which SAT or ACT so Latest date by which SAT Subject T 15-Aug n//a

+" F

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F If necessary, use this space to clari For Fall 2021, test scores are opt

+policies (e.g., if tests are recommer students, or if tests are not required but scores are required for those entry into the Honors Program an , 0

-Test scores are optional for admission to most majors, but scores are required for nursing, allied health majors, and for those looking to enter the TJU partnership program.
-SAT also required to be considered for the Honors program or a Presidential Scholarship.
+students): or some for Presidential and Centennial S

+stadooj.

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your instituti on uses for placeme nt (e.g., state tests):

-SAT
+X SAT • ,

-ACT $\boxtimes$
+X ACT

-SAT Subject Tests $\boxtimes$
+SAT Subject Tests

-AP $\boxtimes$
+X AP

-CLEP $\boxtimes$
+x CLEP

-Institutional Exam $\boxtimes$
+x Institutional Exam

-State Exam (specify) ·
+State Exam (specify):

-Freshman Profile
+C9-C12: Freshman Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2016, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2016 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert New SAT scores (2016) to Old SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+- Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.